On the Most Informative Boolean Functions of the Very Noisy Channel: Introduction

 \end{conjecture}

-Intuitively, Conjecture \ref{conjecture: mutual info} asks the following question: ``\emph{What is the most significant bit $X^n$ can provide about $Y^n$?}'' It can be readily verified that the dictator function, $f(X^n)=X_i, i\in\{1,2,\cdots,n\}$, can achieve the equality in \eqref{eq:conjecture 1}, suggesting that the dictator function might be the most informative function that $X^n$ can reveal about $Y^n$.
-However, rigorous proof of showing that the dictator function is indeed the most informative function is still elusive.
-Courtade and Kumar showed that Conjecture \ref{conjecture: mutual info} is true when $\alpha\to0$ using an edge-isoperimetric argument.
+Intuitively, Conjecture \ref{conjecture: mutual info} asks the following question: ``\emph{What is the most informative bit $X^n$ can provide about $Y^n$?}'' It can be readily verified that the dictator function, $f(X^n)=X_i, i\in\{1,2,\cdots,n\}$, can achieve the equality in \eqref{eq:conjecture 1}, suggesting that the dictator function might be the most informative function that $X^n$ can reveal about $Y^n$.
+However, the rigorous proof of showing that the dictator function is indeed the most informative function is still elusive.
+Courtade and Kumar \cite{Courtade_2014} showed that Conjecture \ref{conjecture: mutual info} holds when $\alpha\to0$ using an edge-isoperimetric argument.

+The first result pertaining to Conjecture \ref{conjecture: mutual info} dates back to the work of Wyner and Ziv \cite{Wyner_1973}, known as Mrs. Gerber's Lemma.